alauda/captain/docs/install.md

 kubectl create namespace captain # or choose a namespace you likes， just remember to update the args below helm install  --name=captain --version=v2.2-b.2 --namespace=captain --set namespace=captain alauda/captain
 ```

+About the versions, this project has an jenkins pipeline which target on internal purpose usage.
+It will tag master commits, so there will be a lot of tags.
+For now there is only one stable version
+`v2.2-b.2` which is well tested.
+This workflow will changed ASAP.